Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The bottom line

-Exactly what the future holds for this platform remains to be seen, so make sure you do your own research to decide whether or not to buy any tokens.
+Exactly what the future holds for this platform remains to be seen, so make sure to do your own research before deciding whether or not to buy the associated VET and VTHO cryptocurrencies.

 Disclosure: At the time of writing the author holds IOTA and XLM.